First Aid: Ringworm

 - becomes patchy, flaky, scaly, or crusty (may first be mistaken for dandruff)

-- causes swelling, tenderness, redness, bald patches (usually circular), and broken hairs
+- causes swelling, soreness, redness, bald patches (usually circular), and broken hairs

 What to Do

-- Call your doctor if you think your child has symptoms of ringworm.
+- Call your doctor if you think your child has signs of ringworm.

 - Follow the doctor's treatment instructions carefully.
-Depending on the type and site of the infection, these may include using over-the-counter or prescription cream for the skin, or prescription oral medication for the scalp.
+Depending on the type and site of the infection, these may include using over-the-counter or prescription cream for the skin, or prescription oral (taken by mouth) medicine for the scalp.

-- Discourage your child from picking at the infected area since this could cause infection.
+- Discourage your child from picking at the infected area because this could cause another type of infection.

 Prevent ringworm by encouraging your kids to:

-- avoid sharing combs, brushes, hair accessories, pillows, hats, and headphones
+- not share combs, brushes, hair accessories, pillows, hats, cellphones, and headphones

 - wear flip-flops at the pool or in the locker room shower